Baileys Crossroads in Fairfax County, Virginia — The American South (Mid-Atlantic)

 Erected 2000 by Department of Historic Resources.
 (Marker Number T-48.)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Lincoln Reviews Troops at Bailey’s Crossroads (about 600 feet away, measured in a direct line); Bailey’s Crossroads (approx. Moses Ball Grant (approx. 0.6 miles away); Original Federal Boundary Stone SW 7 (approx. 0.6 miles away); J.E.B.
+Lincoln Reviews Troops at Bailey’s Crossroads Bailey’s Crossroads (approx. ¼ mile away); Moses Ball Grant (approx. 0.6 miles away); Original Federal Boundary Stone SW 7 (approx. 0.6 miles away); J.E.B.
 Stuart at Munson’s Hill (approx. 0.7 miles away); Carlin Community Hall (approx. 0.8 miles away); Southwest No. 6 Boundary Marker (approx. 0.8 miles away); The Ball-Carlin Cemetery (approx. 0.8 miles away).

 Also see . . .
 The Battle of the Peach Orchard.
 A discussion of the skirmishing that occurred around Munson's and Mason's Hill.
 (Submitted on March 2, 2008, by Craig Swain of Leesburg, Virginia.)